wbodeis/Bubble_Sheet/README.md

 Author: William Bodeis <wdbodeis@gmail.com>

 This is to be used with the pdf included in this project (Game_Sheet_Ver_XXX.pdf) specific to the FIRST 2023 season "Charged Up."
-The folders are needed and the program will first check for those.
+The folders are needed, and the program will first check for those.
 If they are not there, it will create them before exiting to be sure all the files are in the correct folders.
 It will also close if there aren't any keys or game sheets to be read in and used, since there is no point in running the program without either available.
-Pyinstaller is apart of the dependencies to create the standalone executable so more people are able to run it.
+Pyinstaller is a part of the dependencies to create the standalone executable, so more people are able to run it.
 The .spec sheet is also included for creating the .exe.
 The only thing missing is poppler, which is talked about more below and how to download the folder you need.

 ## Environment
 Poetry was used for creating and running the environment for this project.
 > [Poetry Homepage](https://python-poetry.org/)

-The pyproject.toml was also included to be used or the dependencies are listed below to use with whatever your preferred program to create virutal environments.
+The pyproject.toml was also included to be used or the dependencies are listed below to use with whatever your preferred program to create virtual environments.

 ### Dependencies
 python = ">=3.10,<3.12"